2019 LSU Tigers football team: Vs. No. 4 Georgia (SEC Championship)

-vs. No. 4 Oklahoma (Peach Bowl)
+Vs. No. 4 Oklahoma (Peach Bowl)

 In the final College Football Playoff rankings of the year, LSU moved from second to first, passing Ohio State, who had beaten Wisconsin in the Big Ten Championship Game, 34–21.
 LSU's opponent in the CFP semi-final, the Peach Bowl, was fourth-ranked Oklahoma, champions of the Big 12 Conference at 12–1.
 LSU entered the game as 13.5-point betting favorites.
-LSU exceeded those high expectations by destroying the Sooners 63–28.
+LSU exceeded those high expectations by beating the Sooners 63–28.

 After an Oklahoma three-and-out to open the game, LSU scored in three plays with a 19-yard touchdown pass from Joe Burrow to Justin Jefferson.
 After trading three-and-outs, Oklahoma responded with a three-yard touchdown run by Kennedy Brooks.
 The score was tied at 7–7, but LSU put the game out of reach by scoring touchdowns on each of their next seven possessions.
 Before the end of the first quarter, they scored via an eight-yard pass from Burrow to Terrace Marshall Jr., and a 35-yard pass from Burrow to Jefferson.
 In the second quarter, LSU scored with a 42-yard pass from Burrow to Jefferson, then a 30-yard pass from Burrow to Jefferson.
 Oklahoma temporarily stopped the bleeding with a two-yard touchdown run by Jalen Hurts, but LSU responded with a 62-yard touchdown pass from Burrow to Thaddeus Moss and a two-yard pass from Burrow to Marshall Jr. before the half.
 The score at half-time was 49–14.
 Joe Burrow had seven touchdown passes in the first half, which tied the all-time NCAA full-game bowl record, and Justin Jefferson's four touchdown receptions also tied the all-time full-game bowl record.

 LSU opened the second half with a touchdown drive that ended with a two-yard run by Burrow, his eighth touchdown of the day, after which he and most other offensive starters were benched.
 Oklahoma's next possession ended with a 12-yard touchdown run by Hurts.
 After a missed 46-yard field goal attempt by LSU's Cade York early in the fourth quarter, Oklahoma scored again with a one-yard touchdown run by T.J.
 Pledger.
 LSU scored once more with a six-yard touchdown run by John Emery Jr. with 3:59 remaining to end the scoring at 63–28.

 Joe Burrow had 493 passing yards, seven passing touchdowns, and a rushing touchdown in just over one half of play; he was named Offensive MVP of the game.
 Linebacker K'Lavon Chaisson was named Defensive MVP after finishing with two sacks and six tackles.
 Justin Jefferson finished with 14 receptions for 227 yards and four touchdowns in the game.